 Cancellations with at least 48 hours notice will not incur a cancellation fee.

-Cancellations with less than 48 hours of session where a session can be rescheduled within the week, will not incur a cancellation fee.
+Cancellations with less than 48 hours of a session where a session can be rescheduled within the week, will not incur a cancellation fee.

-Cancellations with less than 48 hours notice where the appointment cannot be rescheduled will incur a fee of 100% of session fee.
+Cancellations with less than 48 hours notice where the appointment cannot be rescheduled will incur a fee of 100% of the session fee.

 Consistent with NDIS policy, in the event of a cancellation of an NDIS session with less than 48 hours notice, the NDIS cancellation fee will apply (100% of session fee, charged against your plan).

 Travel to schools, nursing homes, child care centres, kindergartens or client homes located outside the Healesville township, will incur a travel fee in addition to our therapy session fee.
 Beyond Speech charges for both time (labour cost) and km travelled when a member of our team travel to and from a client's school, home, kinder or childcare.
 You will be quoted the maximum possible fee that may apply however, wherever possible, we share the travel fee with any other clients seen at each visit.
 We will discuss this with you at the time of your booking.
-For NDIS clients, specific travel fees apply, consistent with NDIS Price Guides.